stephenjohnlimb/boot2/AgileDevelopment.md

 }
 ```

+The 'if statements' and conditional returns have now been redefined as Predicate/Supplier.

-Now this gives me the idea that I could pull those `Predicates` out and use a
+This gives me the idea that I could pull those `Predicates` out and use a
 constructor argument to take a predicate in.
 This code would then be more `SOLID`
 and only focus on the running of a `Predicate` and mapping to a Status.